guidugli/ansible-role-audit/README.md

       - 70-sessions.rules
       - 70-shell-profiles.rules
       - 80-data-compression.rules
+      - 80-network.rules
       - 80-privilege-abuse.rules
       - 80-reconnaissance.rules
       - 80-socket-creation.rules
       - 80-suspicious.rules
       - 80-suspicious-shells.rules
+      - 80-virtualization.rules
+      - 90-cred-in-files.rules
+      - 90-IPC.rules
-      - 85-network.rules
+      - 90-root-exec.rules
-      - 85-virtualization.rules
+      - 90-special-sw.rules
-      - 90-32bit-api-exploitation.rules
+      - 95-32bit-api-exploitation.rules

 Specify the rules' files to be copied.
-The files listed above are available by default, but user can create their own files as needed.
+By default, no file is selected to be copied.
+The files listed above are provided by the role, but user can create their own files as needed.
 The role provides the rules separated in several small files (instead of a big one), to promote re-usability: you can select wich rules to implement, and you can create your own custom rules.
+The rules are based on CIS and other security standards.

 Dependencies
 ------------